Dallas Card

 For prospective Ph.D. students

-I am open to advising new Ph.D. students starting in Fall 2024.
-I am especially interested in students who are eager to work at the intersection of NLP, statistics, and historical or cultural analytics.
+I am hoping to admit new Ph.D. students to start in Fall 2025, and I am especially interested in working with students who are excited about the intersection of NLP, machine learning, and historical or cultural analytics.

-If you are interested in working with me, please apply to the University of Michigan School of Information and list me as a potential advisor.
-This is the best way to ensure that I will see your application.
+If you are interested in working with me, please apply to the University of Michigan School of Information.
+I strongly recommend that you do NOT email me directly.
+As long as you list me as a potential advisor, I will be sure to see your application.

 For prospective postdocs